Jacqueline Woodson: Critical response

 Last Summer with Maizon, Woodson's first book, was praised by critics for creating positive female characters and the touching portrayal of the close eleven-year-old friends.
 Reviewers also commented on its convincing sense of place and vivid character relationships.
 The next two books in the trilogy, Maizon at Blue Hill and Between Madison and Palmetto, were also well received for their realistic characters and strong writing style.
 The issues of self-esteem and identity are addressed throughout the three books.
 A few reviewers felt that there was a slight lack of focus as the trilogy touched lightly and quickly on too many different problems in too few pages.

 Announcing her as recipient of the ALA Margaret A. Edwards Award in 2006, the citation of the panel of librarians chair stated: "Woodson's books are powerful, groundbreaking and very personal explorations of the many ways in which identity and friendship transcend the limits of stereotype."

 In October 2020, Woodson won a MacArthur Fellowship, commonly known as a "Genius Grant."
 The MacArthur Foundation recognized her for "redefining children’s and young adult literature in works that reflect the complexity and diversity of the world we live in while stretching young readers’ intellectual abilities and capacity for empathy."
 Her books "evoke the hopefulness and power of human connection even as they tackle difficult issues."
 She has stated that she plans to use the grant money to expand Baldwin for the Arts, the residency program for people of color she founded.

 Censorship

 Some of the topics covered in Woodson's books raise flags for many censors.
 Homosexuality, child abuse, harsh language and other content have led to issues with censorship.
 In an interview on NPR Woodson said that she uses very few curse words in her books and that the issues adults have with her subject matter say more about what they are uncomfortable with than it does what their students should be thinking about.
 She suggests that people look at the various outside influences teens have access to today, then compare that to the subject matter in her books.

 Personal life

 Woodson lives in Park Slope, Brooklyn, with her partner Juliet Widoff, a physician.
-The couple have two children, a daughter named Toshi Georgianna and a son named Jackson-Leroi.
+The couple have two children, a daughter and a son.